AtlasOfLivingAustralia/ala-name-matching-2/doc/usage.md

         .enableJmx(true)
         .statistics(true)
         .build();
-this.searcher = new ALANameSearcher(index, vernacular, sConfig, cConfig);
+this.searcher = new ALANameSearcher(index, vernacular, suggester, sConfig, cConfig);
 ```

 The `index` and `vernacular` variables give the location of the lucene index files for